 The Harbor Seal (Phoca vitulina) is the most common and widespread pinniped in the world.
 It is found in both the Atlantic and the Pacific Oceans as well as the Baltic and North Seas.
 It is, however, restricted to coastlines and is almost never seen more than 20 km offshore.

 The lifespan of harbor seals is different between males and females.
-Female harbor seals have a life expectency averaging around 30 to 35 years.
+Female harbor seals have a life expectancy averaging 30 to 35 years.
 Males on the other hand only live on average 20 to 25 years.
-It is believed that males endure a great deal more stress during courtship - which may lead to shorter lifespans.
+It is believed that males endure a great deal more stress during courtship, which may account for their shorter lifespans.

 Female Harbor Seals will mate with the largest and most powerfull male harbor seal.
 Males fight over this position to gain access to females.

 The main food item for harbor seals is fish such as menhaden, anchovy, seabass, herring, mackerel, cod, whiting, and flatfish.
-But, they can be seen eating shrimp, mollusks and squid.
-To get their prey habor seals will dive underwater for up to 10 minutes.
-Generally they dive to 60 feet or less, but have been recorded reaching depths of almost 1500 feet.
+But they can be seen eating shrimp, mollusks, and squid.
+To get their prey, harbor seals will dive underwater for up to 10 minutes.
+Generally they dive to 60 feet or less but have been recorded reaching depths of almost 1500 feet.